Azure/open-service-broker-azure/docs/modules/mssql.md

 | `azure-sql-dbms-only` | Provision only a SQL Server Database Management System (DBMS).
 This can be used to provision multiple databases at a later time. |
 | `azure-sql-database-only` | Provision a new database only upon a previously provisioned DBMS. |

 The `azure-sql` service allows you to provision both a DBMS and a database.
-This service is ready to use upon successful provisioning.
+When the provision operation is successful, the database will be ready to use.
 You can not provision additional databases onto an instance provisioned through this service.
 The `azure-sql-dbms-only` and `azure-sql-database-only` services, on the other hand, can be combined to provision multiple databases on a single DBMS.
 For more information on each service, refer to the descriptions below.

 ## Services & Plans